pranav-m-r/Webquity/README.md

 ![Webquity-Transaction-Review](https://github.com/pranav-m-r/Webquity/assets/148135964/dc9718fa-cab7-4f83-bccc-20aa3871e2b7)

-#### 8. Change Password:
+#### 8. Profile:
 This route allows the user to change their account's login password, subject to the same restrictions as when the account was created.
+The user can also delete their account.

 ![Webquity-Password](https://github.com/pranav-m-r/Webquity/assets/148135964/33abc6ac-983b-4a30-8a54-b5c524c26295)